nortikin/sverchok/docs/nodes/solid/projection_trim_face.rst

 Outputs
 -------

-This node has the following output:
+This node has the following outputs:

 * **SolidFace**.
 The generated Solid Face object.
+* **Edges**.
+Curves in 3D space defining edges of the created face.
+* **UVCurves**.
+Curves in U/V space of the surface that are trimming curves of the face.

 Example of Usage
 ----------------